 Anticipatory Sets: 6 types proven to engage kids

-Anticipatory sets, or as some of us like to call them – appetisers, are the best way to capture students’ attention.
-The best teachers know how to effectively direct their students’ focus toward a new objective and move from one concept to another.
+Anticipatory sets, or as some of us like to call them—appetisers, are one of the best ways to capture students’ attention.
+The most effective teachers know how to use these hooks to focus students on new objectives and transition smoothly between concepts.

 Use anticipatory sets, hooks or appetisers to begin the lesson